haskell/haskell-platform/download-website/index.markdown

 The Haskell Platform is a blessed library and tool suite for Haskell.
 The contents of the platform are specified here: [Haskell: Batteries Included].
+The platform saves you the task of picking and choosing the best libraries to use for a task, and distros that support the Haskell Platform can be confident they're fully supporting Haskell as the developers envisage.

 The platform takes the best software from [Hackage], providing a comprehensive, stable and mature base for Haskell projects to work from.